 How You Can Help

 If you know of an Alabama COVID-19 resource, service, or volunteer opportunity, or are accepting COVID-19 supplies and donations for those on the front lines, please share it with us.
 We will add your resource to our growing directory.

 If you want to stay informed about how COVID-19 is affecting our state directly, please look at our AL COVID-19 data page.
 We provide up-to-date graphs and data trends to help you track what’s going on.

 About the Author

-Warren Tidwell is the lead project manager at Rural Disaster Recovery and Climate Resilience.
+Warren Tidwell is the Hometown Organizing Project's statewide lead organizer.
 Warren has 22 years experience organizing disaster relief and recovery efforts at the grassroots level throughout the southeastern United states.
-His focus is on harnessing technology alongside human efforts to maximize the efficiency of disaster relief and recovery.
+In 2016 and 2017 he traveled to Ghana in West Africa to work to reintegrate women who were accused of witchcraft back into their home villages.
+Warren's focus now is on harnessing technology alongside human efforts to maximize the efficiency of disaster relief and recovery.